himmelblau-idm/himmelblau/README.md

     group:      compat systemd himmelblau
     shadow:     compat systemd himmelblau

-Check that you can resolve a user with
+Check that you can resolve a user (after their first login) with

     getent passwd <name>